-You know that exercise is good for you – but with so much conflicting advice out there, how do you know you’re giving your body the fuel it needs?
+You know that exercise is good for you – but with so much conflicting advice out there, how do you know that you’re fuelling your body properly when it comes to nutrition and exercise?

 Easy does it